Want to know what's happening on campus? Download the Involvio app to get alerts and information about Student Life events.

 When students choose to live at Widener, they get more than just a "dorm room."
 They get a home away from home, with all the conveniences of living within a short walking distance – 15 minutes or less – from academic buildings, faculty offices, the dining hall, our state-of-the-art Wellness Center, and other campus resources.

 Our students live in one of five distinct communities that are carefully designed to promote and foster an individual’s intellectual, spiritual, social, cultural, and emotional development.
-Through their Resident Assistants, students participate in programs ranging from those teaching study tips to programs that promote health and well-being.

 The Office of Student Life seeks to integrate the intellectual, spiritual, cultural, and interpersonal development of students.
 Engagement with the Office of Student Life will provide students with the opportunity for holistic development through leadership and service.
 Student Life includes: